-§ 8121.
+§ 4121.
 Formalities for executing a power of attorney

-- 8121.
-A power of attorney is legally sufficient if all of the following requirements are satisfied: - (a) The power of attorney contains the date it its execution. - (b) The power of attorney is signed either (1) by the principal or (2) in the principal's name by some other person in the principal's presence and by the principal's direction. - (c) The signature of the principal is either (1) acknowledged before a notary public in this state or (2) signed by two witnesses, each of whom witnessed either the signing of the power of attorney or the principal's acknowledgment of the signature or the power of attorney.
+4121.
+A power of attorney is legally sufficient if all of the following requirements are satisfied:

+(a) The power of attorney contains the date of its execution.

+(b) The power of attorney is signed either (1) by the principal or (2) in the principal's name by some other person in the principal's presence and at the principal's direction.

+(c) The power of attorney is either (1) acknowledged before a notary public or (2) signed by at least two witnesses who satisfy the requirements of Section 4122.

 Comment.
-Section 8121 provides the execution formalities for a power of attorney under this title.
-Special rules apply to the statutory form power of attorney.
-See Section 8402.
+Section 4121 provides the execution formalities for a power of attorney under this part.
+A power of attorney that complies with this section is legally sufficient as a grant of authority to an attorney-in-fact.
+Special rules apply to a statutory form power of attorney.
+See Section 4402.
 Additional qualifications apply to witnesses for a durable power of attorney for health care.
-See Sections 8700, 8771.
+See Sections 4700, 4701, 4771.

-The dating requirement in subdivision (a) generalizes the rule applicable to durable powers of attorney for health care under former Section 2432(a)(2).
+The dating requirement in subdivision (a) generalizes the rule applicable to durable powers of attorney for health care under former Civil Code Section 2432(a)(2).
 This rule is also consistent with the statutory forms.
-See Sections 8401 (statutory form power of attorney), 8771 (statutory form durable power of attorney for health care).
+See Sections 4401 (statutory form power of attorney), 4771 (statutory form durable power of attorney for health care).

-The signature requirement in subdivision (b) continues an implicit rule in former law.
-See former Sections 2400, 2410(c).
-In addition, it generalizes the rule applicable to durable powers of attorney for health care under former Section 2432.
+In subdivision (b), the requirement that a power of attorney be signed by the principal or at the principal's direction continues a rule implicit in former law.
+See former Civ.
+Code §§ 2400, 2410(c).
+In addition, it generalizes the rule applicable to durable powers of attorney for health care under former Civil Code Section 2432.

-The requirement that the power of attorney be either acknowledged or signed by two witnesses generalizes a rule applicable to durable powers of attorney for health care under former Section 2432(a)(3).
+The requirement that the power of attorney be either acknowledged or signed by two witnesses, in subdivision (c) generalizes part of the rule applicable to durable powers of attorney for health care under former Civil Code Section 2432(a)(3).
 Former general rules did not require either acknowledgment or witnessing.
 However, the statutory form power of attorney provided for acknowledgment.
-See former Section 2475 (now Section 8401).
-This rule still applies to the statutory form power of attorney; witnessing does not satisfy Section 8402.
+See former Civil Code Section 2475 (now Probate Code Section 4401).
+This rule still applies to the statutory form power of attorney; witnessing does not satisfy Section 4402.
+Subdivision (c) provides the general rule as to witnessing; specific qualifications for witnesses are provided in Section 4122.